ranfysvalle02/just-a-bag-of-words/README.md

 If CBOW was a step forward, the Skip-Gram model took NLP even further.
 Rather than predicting a target word from its context, Skip-Gram reverses the process, using a given word to predict its surrounding words.
 This model is particularly useful for understanding rare words and phrases, outperforming CBOW when data is limited.

 Skip-Gram’s success in capturing intricate relationships between words made it a favorite in building large-scale models at organizations like Google and Facebook, allowing them to create better recommendation systems, improve search engine results, and enhance voice recognition technology.

-### 3. Skip-Gram - PyTorch Lightning

-Skip-Gram does the reverse of CBOW, predicting the surrounding context based on a target word.

 ```python
 import torch